 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 Uganda is a majority-Christian nation with many active churches.
 However, Uganda’s history has made it particularly vulnerable to the influence of Islam.
-During the 1970s, Uganda was ruled by a dictator named Idi Amin.
-At one point, Amin visited fellow dictator Muammar Gaddafi in Libya, who inspired him to make Uganda a member of the Organization of Islamic Countries and to begin Islamization of the country.
-Many of the policies Amin put in place continue to influence society and government.
+During the 1970s, Uganda was ruled by the dictator Idi Amin, who was inspired by Libyan dictator Muammar Gaddafi to join the Organization of Islamic Cooperation and to begin Islamization of the country.
+Many of Amin’s policies continue to influence society and government today.
 Uganda’s parliament has passed Islamic Sharia banking laws, which provide zero-interest loans to Islamic projects.
 Arab countries also continue to invest significant resources into furthering Muslim interests in the country.
 Radical Islam’s influence has grown steadily, and many Christians within the majority-Muslim border regions are facing severe persecution, especially those who convert from Islam.
 Despite the risks, evangelical churches in Uganda have responded by reaching out to their neighbors; many churches are training leaders how to share the gospel with Muslims and care for those who are persecuted after they become Christians.

 84 percent of Ugandans are Christians, including 34 percent evangelicals.